G.A.R. Post: Oliver Morton Post #10 Snohomish, WA

 Highest Rank: Pvt.

-Peter Lewis Francisco was, by this own account, born 3/12/44 in Delhi, New York to parents Phillip Van Rennsalaee and Eliza (Covell) Francisco.
-Beyond the fact that he had at least one sibling, a sister, no details are available on his birth family or formative years.
+Peter Lewis Francisco was, by this own account, born 3/12/44 in Delhi, New York to parents Phillip Van (b.11/28/10 Colchester Delaware Co., NY) and Eliza (nee Covell b.
+1820 Catskill Green Co., NH) Francisco.
+The Phillip Francisco family was a farming family.